spire-fyi/spire_fyi/README.md

 Spire uses [`streamlit`](https://streamlit.io/) to build our interactive dashboard.

-Historical data is sourced from [Flipside Crypto](https://flipsidecrypto.xyz/) using their [SDK](https://sdk.flipsidecrypto.xyz/shroomdk).
+Historical data is sourced from [Flipside Crypto](https://flipsidecrypto.xyz/) using their [Python SDK](https://docs.flipsidecrypto.com/flipside-api/key-concepts).
 Queries used for this can be found [here](sql).

 [Helius](https://helius.xyz/) is used to acquire NFT metadata and mintlist information, essential for NFT royalty analyses.